huangmozhilv/huangmozhilv.github.io/_posts/2018-04-12-Create-Standalone-Application-from-MATLAB.md

 **MATLAB version: R2018a**

 The [official guide by MathWorks](https://www.mathworks.com/help/compiler/create-and-install-a-standalone-application-from-matlab-code.html) is almost perfect.
-However, there are certainly some notes to be clarified for newbies like me :honeybee:.
+However, there are certainly some points to be clarified for newbies like me :honeybee:.

 1. MATLAB Compiler is an app named **application compiler** in MATLAB.